frederic-perez/AmE-dictionary/data/dictionary.md

 __rose water__ _n_ Perfume consisting of water scented with oil of roses.
 __rosette__ _n_
 __rosin box__
-__roster__ _n_ :two::hammer: _All the calls she gets from different guys, I’d swear she needs a roster by the phone to keep 'em straight._
+__roster__ _n_ :two::hammer: _All the calls she gets from different guys, I’d swear she needs a roster by the phone to keep ’em straight._
 __rosy__ _adj_ :six::hammer: _A rosy picture._ _Predictions of a rosy future._
 __rot__ _v_
 __rot-and-branch__ _Root-and-branch reforms._